mbabynames search ✿

 Bellamy Claire

-"noble and strong" (Bellamy) meets "clear, bright" (Claire).
+"fine friend" (Bellamy) meets "clear, bright" (Claire).
 The combination reads as complete.
 Neither name overshadows the other.
 Claire (1 syllable) provides a firm close after the longer Bellamy.

 Bellamy Jude